N1UGK/PCUI_Public/README.md

 + Updatable firmware and PC or Mac connectivity via USB for mounting micro SD card
 + Plotter emulation mode to provide printouts of plots using modern printers allowing programs which leveraged plotter features to be used on modern printers.
 + ASCII BASIC conversion to tokenized BASIC “on the fly”, allowing for program edits and program creation on a Mac or PC and directly sending it to a pocket computer.
-+ WiFi connectivity and web interface for program viewing, editing, UI control, and status.
++ Wi-Fi connectivity and web interface for program viewing, editing, UI control, printing, and status.
 + True low-level cassette interface integration - byte level retrieval and storage of programs and data images, not just a simple "record" and "playback" mechanism.

 ## Supported Models